r-lib/vctrs/tests/testthat/_snaps/match.md

     Output
       <error/vctrs_error_matches_nothing>
       Error in `vec_locate_matches()`:
       !
-Each element must have a match. x The element at location 2 does not have a match.
+Each value of `needles` must have a match in `haystack`. x Location 2 of `needles` does not have a match.

 # `no_match` is validated